ruidi-huang/catalyse/biorender-codex-spec.md

 - final BioRender prompt

 ### Step 5

 App displays the human-friendly research summary immediately.

 ### Step 6

-App displays embedded Orgo VM and triggers the narrow computer-use prompt.
+App shows the generated prompt and provides an **Open Orgo Workspace** path for the live demo view, while the server triggers the narrow computer-use run separately.

 ### Step 7

 Agent performs only the BioRender generation path and stops.

 ### Step 8

 User sees the generated timeline draft in BioRender.

 ---